chengchingwen/OhMyArtifacts.jl/docs/src/design.md

 # Design

-The goal of OhMyArtifacts is to provide a file caching api that entries can be added/removed during runtime.
+The goal of OhMyArtifacts is to provide a caching api that entries can be added/removed during runtime.
  The cache is read-only and shared accross packages, that means there won't be any duplicated cache if they are all using OhMyArtifacts.
 The cache should also track the usage, so when no package is using that cache, it will be recycled automatically.
 The ownership of each cache should be able to delegate to the downstream package, so that when that package is removed, the cache can be freed.

 ## Comparison to builtin Artifact system (Artifacts.jl)